What is Ecoturístico la Tarde?

 Can I hike without a guide?

-Guests are welcome to hike without a guide at Ecoturístico La Tarde.
+Guests are welcome to hike without a guide at Ecoturístico La Tarde; the entrance fee is $11,95 per person.
 There are several well-maintained trails winding through the property; giving guests the opportunity to experience the jungle and see a myriad of wildlife.
 Knowing your limits is the most important part of venturing into any wilderness, especially the jungle.
 It is strongly advised to tell someone where you plan to hike and when you plan to return.
 It is also strongly recommended to hike in pairs or with a group so that in the unlikely event of an injury someone can go for help.
 The terrain is quite rugged and getting back alone could prove difficult.